Minimal ends in H2xR with finite total curvature and a Schoen type theorem: Introduction

 In his article, R. Schoen described the structure of finite total curvature ends minimally embedded in $\R^3,$ relying on the results of A. Huber \cite{Hub} and R. Osserman \cite{Osserman} about the Weierstrass representation of such ends.

 At the beginning of this century, the discovery of a generalized Hopf differential by U. Abresch and H. Rosenberg \cite{Abresch-Rosenberg} stimulated the study of minimal surfaces in three-dimensional homogeneous manifolds.
 Many new embedded and complete minimal surfaces have been found in $\hi2 \times \R$.
 In particular J. Pyo \cite{P} and F. Morabito and M. Rodriguez \cite{MR} have constructed, independently, a family of minimal embedded annuli with finite total curvature.
 Each end of such annuli is asymptotic to a vertical geodesic plane.
-We call each of such surfaces a {\em two ends model surface}.
+Such surface is called a {\em horizontal catenoid}, see Figure \ref{Fig-Hor-catenoid}.